Kerala Council of Churches: Triennial General Assembly

+Due to COVID-19 and subsequent events the triennial which is due in 2022 has not taken place as on date.

 Executive Committee and the Presidium

-It is in the General assembly that the presidium and the Executive Committee of the Kerala Council of Churches is elected from the delegates sent by each of the member church and organizations.
+It is in the General assembly that the presidium and the executive committee of the Kerala Council of Churches is elected from the delegates sent by each of the member church and organizations.
 Each church can nominate one or two of their delegates as the executive committee members depending on their demographic size.

-The Executive Committee meets in between the three years to decide upon matters that arise.
+The executive committee meets in between the three years to decide upon matters that arise.